mihirmirajkar/BuildSlackers/DESIGN.md

 - The user can only trigger a build through Slack with a direct mention of the bot and the word "build".

 ##### Additional Patterns
+Our bot will be very event driven, with actions being taken either as users use slack, pull requests are made on GitHub, or a build finishes.